San Miguel Beermen: 2007–2009: The early post-Uichico years and a brief name change

-Arrival of Arwind Santos
+2009–2011: Santos and Cabagnot's arrival

+Arwind Santos (left) and Alex Cabagnot (right) were acquired by SMB in 2009 and 2010, respectively, becoming key players for the team throughout the 2010s.

-If the San Miguel Beermen was a powerhouse team last season, the team got more formidable and fierce with their new acquisition of players for the upcoming season.
+If the San Miguel Beermen was a powerhouse team last season, the team became stronger with their new acquisition of players for the upcoming season.
 They acquired Arwind Santos from the Burger King in exchange for Marc Pingris, Ken Bono and a future draft pick.
 They drafted JRU stalwart James Sena in the annual draft.
-And lately, they received FEU standout Dennis Miranda from the Sta.
+They received FEU standout Dennis Miranda from the Sta.
 Lucia Realtors in replace for a future draft pick.

 The Beermen clinch the 1st outright semis slot but they lost to their sister team the Purefoods Tender Juicy Giants in 6 games (4–2).
 They top the Kings for the Battle for 3rd place.

 In preparation for the coming Fiesta Conference, the Beermen took a shake on their roster.
 They traded Mike Cortez to Air21 Express in exchange for Alex Cabagnot.
 Then traded Bonbon Custodio to Sta.
 Lucia Realtors for Joseph Yeo.

 The Beermen lost to Talk 'N Text Tropang Texters in game 6 of the PBA Philippine Cup on February 4, 2011.
 This is the first finals stint of coach Ato Agustin.

 On March 2, 2011, the San Miguel Beermen has finally closed a deal with the Air21 Express with the approval of Commissioner Chito Salud.
 On this trade, the Beermen shifted Paul Artadi, Danny Seigle, Cebuano Hot Shot Dondon Hontiveros and Dorian Pena to the Express in exchange for three draft rookie draft picks Nonoy Baclao, Rabeh Al-Hussaini and Rey Guevarra.
 This trade is the revised proposed trade of the Beermen which initially involved Joseph Yeo, Danny Seigle and Mick Pennisi in exchange for the said top rookie picks.
 This has not been approved by Commissioner Chito Salud until this revised trade came in.

 After the trade, they were eliminated and finish 9th place with 2 wins and 7 losses, the worst in franchise history.